LarsenDR/Radio-Docs/ka9q-radio-examples.md

 This is a list of the iq radio examples that are currently used with the ka9q-radio software.

+# Understandting the radio antenna in the confgiuration process.

+# How configurations differ by radio

+## Single computer examples

-Simple example to get single radio for one purpose, with different radios.
+Simple examples to get single radio for one purpose, with different radios.
+The key compnents are outlined so that you can get this type of radio working in this environment.

+## Hardware driver and radio on one computer and listen or controling from aanother computer

-Normal example on receiver with multiple radiod devices.
+## Normal example on receiver with multiple radiod devices.

-Multi reciever, multi computer example.
+## Multi reciever, multi computer example.